MessageSquare0x

 What This Looks Like at Scale

-A global retailer with 90,000+ employees across 40+ countries replaced periodic surveys with adaptive individual conversations — available in 40+ languages, accessible to frontline workers on any device.
+An anonymized multi-site organization moved from periodic static listening to adaptive individual conversations — available in many languages, accessible to frontline workers on any device.

 4xcompletion rate

-By replacing surveys with adaptive individual conversations, this retailer multiplied participation by 4 — capturing signals from populations that traditional methods never reached.
+By moving from static forms to adaptive individual conversations, an anonymized multi-site organization multiplied participation by 4 and captured signals from populations older methods rarely reached.

-The analytics team went from modeling incomplete survey data to working with continuous, qualitative signals across every business unit.
-Retention risks surfaced weeks earlier.
+The analytics team went from modeling incomplete declarative data to working with continuous, qualitative signals across every business unit.
+Retention risks surfaced earlier.
 Skills gaps became visible before they affected operations.
-The people analytics function shifted from reporting what happened to predicting what would happen next — and the ROI conversation with the CFO became a conversation about numbers, not narratives.
+The people analytics function shifted from reporting what happened to explaining what action should be reviewed next — and the ROI conversation with the CFO became a conversation about numbers, not narratives.

 Making the Business Case